melkati/CO2-Gadget/README.md

 This project support a large selection of boards, displays and sensors.

-At the moment you can find a very detailed tutorial with step-by-step video on how to build the CO2 Gadget with a TTGO T-Display board and a high quality Sensirion SCD30 dual channel NDIR CO2 sensor [here](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/).
+At the moment you can find a very detailed tutorial with step-by-step video on how to build a very compact CO2 Gadget with a TTGO T-Display board and a high quality Sensirion SCD30 dual channel NDIR CO2 sensor and support for battery [here](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/).

 Supporting any other ESP32 board is very easy.
-Also, the are a large number of SPI TFT displays already supported.
+Also, the are a large number of displays already supported.

 # Supported sensors